-These days slow cookers are some space-age technology indeed.
+These days slow cookers are some space-age technology indeed, with ease of use right at the forefront.
 While they still offer the same set-and-forget convenience they did twenty years ago, there’s a whole world of new features available to the modern consumer.

-These can include things such as multiple settings of heat, so you can accurately track when your food is going to be ready.
-Many new models let you know this via digital displays.
+These can include things such as multiple cooking modes, temperature settings, or an auto function.
+Many new models let you know this via a digital LCD screen.
 You might also want to get a slow cooker than sears as well as cooks, so you’ve got more options.

-Some manufacturers even have models that will cook your food in as little as two hours.
+Some manufacturers even have models that will reduce your cooking time to as little as two hours.
 You can even get a slow cooker with WiFi if you want, we’re not kidding.

 Don’t think you need to cheap out to get the best product on the market either.
 Many of the slow cookers we’ve rated as best are super affordable for any family.